 The Church of the Brethren is walking with our sisters and brothers in Haiti as they seek relief and recovery from the magnitude 7.2 earthquake which struck the southwest of the country on Aug.
 14, 2021, as well as the effects of Tropical Storm Grace, which passed over the same area a few days afterward, bringing wind, up to 10 inches of rain, and flooding.
 The human toll of the quake and storm (over 2,248 dead, several hundred people missing, at least 12,268 injured, over 30,000 homeless, and a traumatized population still healing from 2016’s Hurricane Matthew), as well as the structural and infrastructural damage and destruction, reveal a disaster of huge proportions that will require a long-term response.

 YOUR SUPPORT FOR THE HAITI EARTHQUAKE RESPONSE IS CRITICAL

-Haitian Church National Committee members traveled to the earthquake affected region bringing not only relief supplies, but also prayers, concern, and encouragement.
-They were particularly interested in doing an assessment of the damage and needs in the area around Saut Mathurine, where, after Hurricane Matthew, EDF grants funded a joint BDM/Haitian Church of the Brethren response supporting relief, agricultural programs, and home rebuilding which led to a church plant and an enthusiastic and growing congregation.
+Haitian Church National Committee members traveled to the earthquake affected region soon after the disaster to bring not only relief supplies, but also prayers, concern, and encouragement.
+They also did a preliminary assessment of the damage and needs in the area around the town of Saut Mathurine, where, after Hurricane Matthew, EDF grants funded a joint BDM/Haitian Church of the Brethren response supporting relief, agricultural programs, and home rebuilding which led to a church plant and an enthusiastic and growing congregation.
+Many people were injured during the earthquake, including one child and one adult within the Brethren congregation.
 Ninety percent of the homes in the area and the temporary church building were destroyed in the earthquake.
-The homes built during the hurricane response were some of the only buildings with little or no damage.
-Many people were injured and at least one church member died.
+However, they were pleased to see that the homes built during the joint hurricane response were some of the only buildings with little or no damage.

-Immediate needs identified in Saut Mathurine by the church leaders are
+Immediate needs identified in Saut Mathurine by the church leaders were

 - Food and potable water